twiddlingbits/twr-wasm/readme.md

    - Not all ansi stdlib functions are implemented
    - C++ std not supported
    - Most string functions use ASCII, not for example, UTF-8
    - Designed to work with a browser.
-Not tested with or designed to work easily with node.js
+Not tested with or designed to work with node.js
-   - Has only been tested with chrome
    - Not all of compile-rt is ported

 Please post feedback (it worked for you, didn't work, requests, questions, etc) at https://github.com/twiddlingbits/tiny-wasm-runtime/